Toriko: Manga

-At San Diego Comic-Con International 2009, Viz Media announced they had licensed Toriko for English release.
+At San Diego Comic-Con in 2009, Viz Media announced they had licensed Toriko for English release.
 They released the 43 volumes from June 1, 2010, to August 7, 2018.
 The manga premiered in the February 2010 edition of a digital supplement available only to subscribers of Viz's printed Shonen Jump magazine.
 When the printed magazine ended, Toriko was one of the launch titles of its digital successor Weekly Shonen Jump (originally named Weekly Shonen Jump Alpha), starting with chapter 171 in its debut issue on January 30, 2012.
 The Toriko and One Piece crossover was sent out free to annual subscribers of the magazine who signed up before April 30, 2012.
 Madman Entertainment released the first volume in Australasia on July 10, 2010, and have released twenty-six volumes as of April 10, 2015.